thomas-gons/DogSearch/README.md

 # DogSearch: Image Generation and Similarity Search

-This project is a comprehensive application that integrates **Deep Learning**, **Image-Based Processing**, and **Natural Language Processing (NLP)**, developed by engineering students specializing in Artificial Intelligence at CY TECH.

 ## Project Goals

 The goal of this project is to create an interactive platform that enables the following functionalities: